 To apply, fill out the online application form.
 Please note that MPGI no longer accepts paper copies of this form.

 Graduate students and postdoctoral scientists who work in laboratories belonging to MPGI faculty members are eligible to apply for funds to help support travel to professional meetings, scientific laboratories, or workshops to learn new techniques, or for the collection of biological materials.
 If funds are to be used for travel to a scientific meeting, the applicant must be making a presentation (talk or poster).
 A maximum of $800 per person will be awarded.
 An application must be received by the appropriate deadline, or it will not be accepted.
 Reimbursements for past trips are not allowed.

-The MPGI Travel Award Committee will make decisions within 3 weeks after the deadline.
-Anyone who receives funding will be expected to participate in the MPGI Retreat.
+Applicants will be notified the week of January 8, 2018.
+Anyone who receives funding will be expected to participate in the MPGI Annual Retreat.